ElishaNaa/emane-install/README.md

 $ sudo docker load -i fullsimdocTar
 ```

-#### You need to make sure that the machines are synchronized, so you have to choose between machines a machine that will be an ntp server on which ntp is installed.
+#### You need to make sure that the machines are synchronized, so you have to choose between machines a machine that will be an ntp server.

-On the other machines we will also install ntp and we will also write the following command:
+On the all machines we will install ntp and we will also write the following command:
 ```
-$ sudo uptitude install ntpt
+$ sudo apt-get install ntp
 ```

 The file /etc/ntp.conf on server should contain the following lines:
 ```
 server 127.127.1.0